Vitamix Ascent Series Review

 The Ascent features a lid which is clear, unlike the previous black lids.

-I guess this makes sense when you realize the old black lids blocked your view of the contents form the top.
+I guess this makes sense when you realize the old black lids blocked your view of the contents from the top.

 This clear lid will have you appreciating the view of what's going on during blending.